Here's How We Can Help You

 As you'll see, Maze team members are not only gifted scientists, they're great guys — easy to talk to, non-judgmental and passionately committed to finding the best possible treatment.
-Our staff includes a nutritional and exercise physiologist, a sexual educator, a research clinician, and the center's founder, Dr. Michael Werner, a board-certified urologist.
+Our staff includes a sexual educator, a research clinician, and the center's founder, Dr. Michael Werner, a board-certified urologist.
 Together, they'll coordinate a unique plan for you.

 We draw upon the best that science has to offer.
 For many men, there are several issues which need to be addressed, either simultaneously, or sequentially.
 Whatever your treatment, rigorous follow-up will be an important part of it.
 Reliable testing and analysis are essential to good science, so we have had our own laboratory in-house since we opened our doors.

 No one else applies this level of resources or expertise to restoring sexual health.
 So no matter how long your problem has existed or how difficult it has been for you, we can most likely help.
 If you've got the courage to call, we've got the training and compassion to see you through.